 Education in Philadelphia is taken seriously, and many of the state's best schools are situated in the city.
 Philadelphia has a number of both public and private schools that are nationally recognised for the quality of their education, from elementary schools to universities.

 Public schools in Philadelphia

-Expat children in the US are able to attend public school free of charge.
+All children in the US, including expats, are able to attend public school free of charge.
 As is the case with most large cities, the quality of public schools in Philadelphia varies.
 Since they are funded by property tax, schools in more affluent areas tend to offer a better standard of education.

 Private schools in Philadelphia

 As is usually the case, private schools in Philadelphia have better student-to-teacher ratios, advanced facilities and a more comprehensive selection of extracurricular activities than their public counterparts.
 Of course, this comes at a price, which parents should be prepared for.